-- Costs associated with building a man cave
+- The 2 main costs associated with building a man cave

 Obviously a futuristic man cave with lots of high-tech gadgets will cost more than a minimalistic nautical man cave with a pirate theme.
 The first option would require expensive 21st Century electronic toys while the second can be built with old wooden planks and salvage from a boat yard.
 Both will look spectacular when finished but one will cost a lot more than the other.

 You should bear in mind that there will be specific costs unique to the particular theme and purpose of your man cave and so you should adjust your budget accordingly.
 However, there are ways to keep costs down without compromising on quality and I will here discuss them in detail.

 You may wonder why the cost of a man cave provided above is not a specific number but is given as a fairly wide price range.

 Man cave costs can vary for two main reasons

 The 2 main contributors to man cave costs: